Luxury Gulet Charter: Bodrum to the Greek islands

 After Kos and Rhodes, this is the 3rd most populous Dodecanese island.
 It is one of the wealthiest Greek islands and is known as the “sponge divers” island as sponges were once the main source of income for the island.
-With its dramatic mountains it is also a popular rock climbing spot year round, attracting climbers from all over the world.
-Pothia harbor is the capital of this island and is linked to other towns by a coastal highway with spectacular views.
+With its dramatic mountains, it is also a popular rock-climbing spot year-round, attracting climbers from all over the world.
+Pothia Harbour is the capital of this island and is linked to other towns by a coastal highway with spectacular views.

-Symi should definitely be included on your itinerary and have your cameras ready when approaching this harbor.
-The waterfront is lined with colorful 19th century neoclassical homes that have been originally restored according to strict regulations.
+Symi should definitely be included on your itinerary and have your cameras ready when approaching this harbour.
+The waterfront is lined with colourful 19th-century neoclassical homes that have been originally restored according to strict regulations.
 There is also an annual music festival hosted here and if you plan it right, you might be able to stop over at the right time.
 On the opposite side of the island, there is a major Greek Orthodox pilgrimage site known as the Monastery of Archangel Michael Panormitis.
 Symi is incredibly charming and well worth the visit.

 Be sure to reserve some time on your itinerary for Rhodes, the largest of the Dodecanese islands.
 As home to over 50,000 people, Rhodes has a vibrant downtown and plenty of nature to explore around the island.
-Lindos, another town approximately 50 kilometers away from the city of Rhodes, is worth traveling to either by organized tour or rented motorbike.
-The nightlife on the island is also a particularly fantastic so be sure to take a wander around after enjoying a relaxing dinner on board your gulet.
+Lindos, another town approximately 50 kilometres away from the city of Rhodes, is worth travelling to either by organized tour or rented motorbike.
+The nightlife on the island is also a particularly fantastic so be sure to take a wander around after enjoying a relaxing dinner onboard your gulet.

 No matter which of the Greek islands you choose to explore while on your private blue cruise Bodrum, you are sure to enjoy all that this region has to offer.
 Relish in the beauty of Greek culture and delicious local cuisine.
 Soak in some sun and enjoy the incredible natural beauty of this unique area while enjoying the luxuries of a private Turkish gulet experience.